halyph/architecture-case-study/gilt.md

 ## Gilt

+Gilt is an online shopping website based in the United States.
+Gilt Groupe was founded in 2007 and has over 6 million members.

+**Founded**: 2007

 Gilt transformed its **monolithic Rails** application into a distributed, fault-tolerant, scalable architecture built on **Scala microservices**.

 ### References